Mastering the PTE collocation list can help you improve your score when coming to the official exam.

 Related:

-What Is A PTE Academic Collocation List?
+What Is a Collocation List?

 Collocations are words that often go together in English, forming natural expressions.
 Using collocations correctly shows that you have a good command of the language.